ELEC 486/586: Multiresolution Signal and Geometry Processing (With C++)

 2. Second, this area is only accessible from machines on the university campus network.

 In order to access the private area, you will need to know the appropriate username and password to use (for the web server).
 If you are taking this course, you should know the correct username and password (which were announced during the first lecture).
-Note that this username and password are not the ones for your Netlink/faculty/departmental account.
-If you would like to access the private area from outside the university campus network, this can be accomplished by using a proxy server.
+Note that this username and password are not the ones for your Netlink account.
+If you would like to access the private area from outside the university campus network, this can be accomplished by using the UVic VPN.

 Michael Adams